shsagir/play-area-sync/docs/quirks.md

 Professinal Apps only have [remote SSH execution](/remote-ssh-execution-pro).
 [Universal Apps](/app-uni) are coming with a SSH environment, but that is not a root shell, it's "jailed".
 So you can use it for deployment and for common tasks around development.

-Therefore, it's NOT possible to install software like: FFmpeg, Node, NPM, jpegoptim, optipng, Gulp, webpack or Rails.
-The Pro Stack has the [Worker Component](/worker-pro) to have CPU intensive long running tasks run in the background.
+Therefore, it's NOT possible to install software like: FFmpeg, Node, NPM, jpegoptim, optipng, Gulp, webpack, ruby, Rails a mailserver.
 Sounds scary?
 Embrace the idea of decoupled services, don't let your users wait, while your application is crunching a video.
 Consider to use an alternative or a third party service.

+The Pro Stack has the [Worker Component](/worker-pro) to have CPU intensive long running tasks run in the background, but again only for software you can install via Composer.

 ### wkhtmltopdf